 "This is a really good recipe.
 Made it for friends that came for dinner & they loved it.
 Will be making this again"

 "We love the heck out of this recipe!
 It comes together quick, makes plenty for leftovers, & tastes AMAZING!
 We even add a bit of cheese on top for extra yummy-ness.
 This is a regular in our household."

 "I absolutely LOVE this recipe.
 We have made this several times now, and we make minor changes every time.
 Once we used the roasted garlic cream of mushroom soup, which was pretty tasty.
-Sometimes we use minced garlic.
-We've added some smoked paprika, which was awesome.
-My favorite was crushing up some jalapeno chips and throwing them on top of the potatoes for something extra in the spice department.
+Adding a little bit of spicy Italian sausage with the ground beef is amazing.
+We added some smoked paprika, crushed up some jalapeno potato chips and threw them on top of the potatoes for something extra in the spice/crunch department.
 It was excellent."

 "No stars popped up for me to rate, but I give it 5!
 I added 1 tsp. beef bouillon granules dissolved in 1/4 cup hot water to the ground beef.
 I also added a 15 oz. can of Veg-All, drained.
 I've made this recipe since the Country Cooking book came out and it's still my family's favorite thing."